iainaitken/courses/udemy/HTML_CSS_for_beginners/notes/10-creating-images.md

 We can manipulate the height and width of the image using other attributes, "height" and "width".
 These are in pixels; if only one is specified then the original image will retain its original proportions, but if both are specified then the image might be stretched or squashed, as appropriate.

+The "alt" attribute specifies the text to display if the image cannot be found.

 ```html
 <!DOCTYPE html>
 <html lang="="en>